 Please do not age recaptures based upon previous captures.
-Each capture should be treated in the field as if it were a new bird in order to avoid perpetuating previous errors and to enable us to see what is possible at that time of year.
+Each capture should be treated in the field as if it were a new bird in order to avoid perpetuating previous errors and to enable us to see what is possible from field observations at that time of year.